wazuh/wazuh-documentation/source/_templates/installations/elastic/common/elastic-multi-node/generate_certificates.rst

    .. code-block:: console

-     # cd ~/certs/
-     # tar -cvf certs.tar *
+     # tar -cvf ~/certs.tar -C ~/certs/ .
-     # mv ~/certs/certs.tar ~/

 #.
 Copy ``certs.tar`` to all the servers of the distributed deployment, including the Elasticsearch, Wazuh server, and Kibana nodes.
 This can be done by using, for example, ``scp``.

 #.
 If you want to later install other Wazuh components on this node, keep the certificates file.
-Otherwise, if the file is already copied to all the instances of the distributed deployment, remove it with ``rm -f certs.tar`` to increase security.
+Otherwise, if the file is already copied to all the instances of the distributed deployment, remove it with ``rm -f ~/certs.tar`` to increase security.

 ..
 End of include file